Spectral Estimates, Contractions and Hypercontractivity: Introduction

 where $T_*$ and $T^*$ denote the push-forward and pull-back maps between $L^2(M_1,\mu_1)$ and $L^2(M_2,\mu_2)$ induced by $T$.
-Theorem \ref{thm:intro-Lipschitz} subsequently follows by the min-max principle and a density argument.
-A slightly delicate point is that we do not assume injectivity of $T$ (which is useful for some of the applications above), and so the min-max argument should be carefully checked.
-To better appreciate the above stated comparison, the reader may wish to try and explicitly write out and compare the differential operators appearing in (\ref{eq:op-comparison}) using the change-of-variables formula relating $\mu_1$, $\mu_2$ and $\text{det}(dT)$.
-In Section \ref{sec:contractions}, we develop an abstract argument for spectrum comparison in the general framework of metric-measure spaces.
+To better appreciate the above stated comparison, the reader may wish to try and explicitly write out and compare the differential operators appearing in (\ref{eq:op-comparison}) using the change-of-variables formula relating $\mu_1$, $\mu_2$ and $\text{det}(dT)$ - this is quite a tedious task, which does not give any insight towards why (\ref{eq:op-comparison}) holds true.

 A few words are in order regarding previous approaches towards spectrum comparison between differential operators on Riemannian manifolds (and more generally, linear operators on Hilbert spaces).
 The closest general argument we have found in the literature is the so-called Kato's inequality and its generalizations (see \cite{HSU-DominationOfSemigroupsViaKato, Simon-KatoInequality, Besson-KatoTypeInqForTotallyGeodesicSubmersions, Besson-BeurlingDenyPrinciple, Berard-LecturesOnSpectralGeometry, Bordoni-SpectralSurvey,Bordoni-SpectralEstimatesViaKato,Bordoni-HeatEstimatesForSubmersions} and the references therein), which under certain conditions permit comparing the trace of the associated heat semi-groups, heat-kernels, and even the heat semi-group and resolvent operators themselves in the sense of domination of positivity preserving operators.
 However, these results typically do not involve the individual eigenvalues (cf. \cite[III.6]{Besson-BeurlingDenyPrinciple}), and in the few cases that do, the conclusion is in the opposite direction to the one appearing in this work (in an attempt to obtain spectral lower bounds on the source manifold by mapping it onto a simpler one).
 We also mention two additional classical methods of obtaining estimates on the growth and number of negative eigenvalues of a Schr\"{o}dinger operator -- the Lieb--Thirring and Cwikel--Lieb--Rozenblum inequalities \cite{LiebThirring,Cwikel-CLR,Lieb-CLR-Announced,Rozenblum-CLR} (see also \cite{Laptev-LiebThirringSurvey} and the references therein), the latter of which we will in fact employ in this work as well (see Subsection \ref{subsec:CLR}).